Frequently Asked Questions

 Where should I report misinformation?

-Misinformation abounds and we are well aware of this and we do not want to contribute to it.
+Misinformation abounds.
+We are well aware of this and we do not want to contribute to it.
 Please secure documentation which shows the correct information and share this with the ExploreBig team at firstname.lastname@example.org.

 Can I share my photos?